Humanities, Society and Culture (Major)

 Choose 1 course from each group listed below:

-On top of that students can choose 5 open elective courses offered by the School of Humanities and Social Sciences or any other school at AAU.
+Students can choose 3 elective courses offered by the School of Humanities and Social Sciences or electives offered by any other school at AAU.

 For more information on the modular structure and the study program, please contact our admissions team at email@example.com.

-Graduates of the B.A. in Humanities, Society And Culture can expect to:
+Graduates of the B.A. in Humanities, Society and Culture (Major) can expect to:

 - Demonstrate broad knowledge of ideas & issues across the fields of art, literature, film, philosophy, religion, history, politics & sociology, anthropology, and psychology; demonstrate a broad knowledge of the theories, methods, and concepts in these areas.